-It's a compact adjustable bench with a great height, a condensed pad gap, lots of adjustments options, and a small footprint at a solid price.
+It’s a compact adjustable bench with a great height, a condensed pad gap, lots of adjustment options, and a small footprint at a solid price.

 I do still prefer the AB-5200 for my main work, but the AB-4100 is a more-than-capable bench, and I like it in some ways more than the 5200 (e.g. flat benching and chest-supported rows).